b0baille/deploy/README.md

 ## 2. Provision a new server

 In this step, we use the `spawn_server.rb` script to launch and provision a new EC2 instance.
-The script is configurable via environment variables:
+This script is configurable using environment variables:

 - `REGION=eu-west-1` AWS region where to create the instance ([see possible values](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region))
 - `ACCESS_KEY` required